A Primer of Group Theory for Loop Quantum Gravity and Spin-foams: Spinorial realisation

-It is called \textit{index dualisation}. \begin{notabene} Actually the mapping could also have been defined by $z^A \mapsto z_A = z^B \epsilon_{AB}$.
+It is called \textit{index dualisation}. \begin{notabene} The convention $z_A = \epsilon_{AB} z^B$ is also encountered.
 It gives the same mapping "up to a sign", since $\epsilon_{AB}$ is skew-symmetric.
-This other convention is chosen by Rovelli (\cite{CLQG} p.
+This other convention is chosen by Rovelli-Vidotto (\cite{CLQG} p.
 23).
-Our convention is the one of Penrose (\cite{Penrose1984} p.
+Our convention is the one of Penrose (\cite{penrose1984} p.
 104). \end{notabene} The covectors of the dual space $\mathfrak{S}_\bullet$ can also be described by a pair of components in the dual basis.
 The index dualisation can then be expressed in components as $((z_0,z_1),A) \mapsto ((-z_1,z_0),A)$.
 Similarly to the usual Dirac notation $\ket{z} = (z_0,z_1)$, a notation is sometimes introduced for the dual $[z| = (-z_1,z_0)$.
-With this choice, the RHS of \ref{determinant spinor} reads $[z|y\rangle$.
+With this choice, the \ac{RHS} of \eqref{eq:determinant spinor} reads $[z|y\rangle$.